sawyerburns87/RobotDefense/README.md

     - The attempts array was deleted in order for the new equation to be implemented
     - In order to find the maximum Q in the next state, we implemented a new function named maxQ
     - Finally, the new q learning algorithm was created: *utility[i] = utility[i] + alpha * (value + (gamma * nextMap.maxQ()) - utility[i])*

+- ### Part 3
+  - Cell Contents
+    - Edited the getContents function so that the state is simplified to only look at a single bug
+    - If there is more than one bug in a single cell, then the priority list in order is: Scara bug, Starlight Bug, and Squirm bug
+    -